Kelly Reilly: Career

+She first appeared on screen in 1995 on the series The Biz.
 Reilly wrote to the producers of the television drama Prime Suspect, starring Helen Mirren, to ask for work.
 Six months later she auditioned for a role in Prime Suspect 4: Inner Circle, which was broadcast on ITV on 7 May 1995.
 The following year, she appeared in an episode of the Carlton UK television period drama series Bramwell playing a disturbed young woman.
 She also played Tina, a tearaway, in Pie in the Sky.
 Six years later, she appeared alongside Mirren in the film Last Orders.

 Her first professional role was followed by a series of parts on the English stage.
 She worked with Terry Johnson in four productions: Elton John's Glasses (1997), The London Cuckolds (1998), The Graduate (2000) and Piano/Forte (2006).
 Johnson wrote Piano/Forte for her and said, "Kelly is possibly the most natural, dyed-in-the-wool, deep-in-the-bone actress I've ever worked with."
 Reilly has stated that she learned the most as an actor from Karel Reisz, who directed her in The Yalta Game in Dublin in 2001.
 She said, "He was my masterclass.
 There is no way I would have been able to do Miss Julie if I hadn't done that play."

 By 2000, Reilly felt she was being typecast in comedy roles, and put herself forward for the role of young Amy in Last Orders, directed by Fred Schepisi.
 This was followed by a role in the Royal Court's 2001 rerun of Sarah Kane's Blasted.
 The Times called her "theatrical Viagra".
 In 2002, Reilly starred alongside Audrey Tautou and Romain Duris as Wendy, an English Erasmus student, in the French comedy L'Auberge espagnole (The Spanish Apartment).
 Following its box office success, she reprised her role as Wendy in the 2005 sequel, Les Poupées russes (Russian Dolls) and again in the 2013 follow-up, Casse-tête chinois (Chinese Puzzle).
 In 2003 she played Mary Gerrard in Sad Cypress, an episode of ITV's Poirot series, then in 2005 roles in Mrs Henderson Presents and Pride & Prejudice.